nicolgit/hub-and-spoke-playground/scenarios/aoai.md

-# SOLUTION: deploy an Azure OpenAI service in an hub-and-spoke network topology and publish it internally via a private Azure API Management
+# SOLUTION: deploy an Azure OpenAI service in a hub-and-spoke network topology and publish it internally via a private Azure API Management

 Azure OpenAI offers a suite of AI models and tools that help in developing applications that can understand and interpret human language.
-It's recommended to have a single OpenAI instance within an enterprise to streamline operations, reduce redundancy, and ensure consistent AI performance across multiple applications.
+It's recommended to have a single OpenAI instance within an enterprise to streamline operations, reduce redundancy, costs and ensure consistent AI performance across multiple applications.

 A common API Manager plays a pivotal role in the enterprise ecosystem.
 It provides a unified interface for designing, building, managing, and scaling APIs, thereby enhancing the interconnectivity between different applications.
 The benefits include improved efficiency, better control over data flow, and enhanced security through standardized protocols.